Choosing Inserts

 Adhesive Hinge Strips

 Adhesive Hinge Strips are the least costly method of binding prints into a book.
-To use them, you simply remove the liner and adhere the strip to the edge of your print.
-You’re basically adding a hinge to the edge of the work so it can be inserted into a screwpost book or binder.
-The process of applying them can be tricky as they are generally not removable; where they first touch your print, they will stay.
+To use them, you simply remove the adhesive liner and adhere the strip to the edge of your print.
+You’re basically adding a hinge to the edge of the work so it can be inserted into a screwpost binder.
+The process of applying them is simple but use care when positioning them as they are generally not removable.
 While they may be inexpensive, and they allow for a totally unobstructed view of your work, they offer no protection to your prints from damage such as fingerprints and dust.
 Adhesive Hinge Strips, then, are most appropriate for books with artwork that is relatively replaceable.

 Pro-Archive Sheet Protectors